Cardinals vs. Cubs Player Props Betting Odds

 Happ Stats

-- Ian Happ has 69 hits with 18 doubles, two triples, five home runs, 50 walks and 35 RBI.
-He's also stolen six bases.
+- Ian Happ has recorded 71 hits with 18 doubles, two triples, seven home runs and 50 walks.
+He has driven in 37 runs with six stolen bases.

-- Happ brings a two-game streak with at least one hit into this contest.
-In his last five games he is batting .200 with two doubles, a triple, two walks and two RBI.
+- Happ has picked up a hit in three games in a row.
+During his last five outings he is batting .286 with two doubles, a triple, two home runs, two walks and four RBI.

 Happ Recent Games